 Public relations skills are essential for working in a variety of jobs that require regular communication with others.
 They typically include skills such as communication, research and the ability to identify trends in public opinion.
-Knowing how to leverage these skills could make you a valuable contributor to a company's communications and marketing departments.
+Knowing how to leverage these skills could make you a valuable contributor to a company's communications or marketing department.

-In this article, we cover some of the most important public relations skills and how you can improve and highlight them to your benefit.
+In this article, we share a list of the most important public relations skills and explain how you can improve and highlight them to benefit your career.

 What are public relations skills?